lsieun/learn-java/Generics/TypeSystem_Array.md

 The examples above demonstrate that unbounded wildcard parameterized types are permitted as component type of an array, while other instantiations are not permitted.
 In the case of a non-reifiable component type the array reference variable can be declared, but it cannot refer to an array of its type.
 At most it can refer to an array of a non-parameterized subtype (or an array of the corresponding raw type), which opens opportunities for mistakes, but does not offer any advantage.

-## 5. workaround
+## 5. Workaround

-### 5.1.
+### 5.1. three workarounds

 How can I work around the restriction that there are no arrays whose component type is a concrete parameterized type?

 You can use **arrays of raw types**, **arrays of unbounded wildcard parameteriezd types**, or **collections of concrete parameteriezd types** as a workaround.